With Spring well and truly here, the weather will only be getting nicer, with more sunshine and warmer temperatures.

 First of all, you need to work out how high you would like the balustrade to be and cut the wooden spindles if necessary.

-Decide on how you would like to space the deck posts (it is recommended to have them a maximum of 1.2m apart), then cut both the base and and hand rails to length.
+Decide on how you would like to space the deck posts (it is recommended to have them a maximum of 1.2m apart), then cut both the base and handrails to length.

 Don’t forget to allow space beneath the base rail for the deck boards.